-However, if you are getting these side effects from one medicine you may not get them from another, as each tricyclic is different.
+If you are getting these side effects from one tricyclic you may not get them from another, as each one is different.

 Some side effects can be mistaken for some of the symptoms of depression, so it is very important to talk to your doctor about any side effects you experience — your doctor may need to change the dose or change the medicine altogether.

 If tricyclic antidepressants are not taken according to your doctor’s instructions (if too many are taken) they can cause confusion, seizures and dangerous heart rhythm problems.
 Taking too much of this type of medicine is dangerous to your health.

 When you begin treatment with a tricyclic antidepressant your doctor will recommend starting with a low dose.
 The dose is then gradually increased over several days.
 Because tricyclics can make you sleepy (some more than others), your doctor may recommend you take them at bedtime to help with sleep and to minimise drowsiness during the day.

 People younger than 25 years of age with depression may have a slightly increased risk of suicidal thoughts and behaviour when they first start taking antidepressants.
 So close monitoring is needed in any young person taking antidepressants, especially when they are first started.
 Get help straight away if you experience any suicidal thoughts.